graalvm/graalvm-demos/graalpy/graalpy-micronaut-guide/README.md

 ❷ Use constructor injection to inject a bean of the type `SentimentAnalysis`.

 ❸ The [@Get](https://docs.micronaut.io/latest/api/io/micronaut/http/annotation/Get.html) annotation maps the `index` method to an HTTP GET request on "/".

 ❹ The `thymeleaf` [@View](https://micronaut-projects.github.io/micronaut-views/latest/api/io/micronaut/views/View.html) annotation indicates that _resources/views/index.html_ should be rendered on a HTTP GET request.

 ❺ The [@Get](https://docs.micronaut.io/latest/api/io/micronaut/http/annotation/Get.html) annotation maps the path `/analyze` to a HTTP GET request.

+❻ Since the computation is somewhat CPU intensive, we offload it from the Netty event loop using `@ExecuteOn(TaskExecutors.BLOCKING)`.

-❻ Use the `SentimentAnalysis` bean to call the `SentimentIntensityAnalyzer.polarity_scores(text)` Python function.
+❼ Use the `SentimentAnalysis` bean to call the `SentimentIntensityAnalyzer.polarity_scores(text)` Python function.

 ### 4.8 Test